sanderjn/timber-acf-gutenberg-blocks/README.md

 # Timber ACF Gutenberg Blocks

 Generate ACF Gutenberg blocks just by adding templates to your Timber theme.
-This package is based heavily on [this repo](https://github.com/MWDelaney/sage-acf-wp-blocks) by [nicoprat](https://github.com/MWDelaney).
+This package is based on [this repo](https://github.com/MWDelaney/sage-acf-wp-blocks) by [MWDelaney](https://github.com/MWDelaney).

 ## Installation